kgxsz/slates-in-a-pile/README.md

 ## What's in the box?
 The code is completely written in Clojure and ClojureScript.
 It's backed by [Om](https://github.com/omcljs/om) and the styling is in Clojure, compiled by the [Garden](https://github.com/noprompt/garden) library.
 The codebase is just enough to a) get you started with what you need, and b) understand completely in a lazy afternoon.
-Once you have a good grasp of what's going on, it should be pretty simple for you to extend it to build whatever creation you
+Once you have a good grasp of what's going on, it should be pretty simple for you to extend it to build whatever creation you desire.

 ## Local development setup